Quick Comparison: V7 vs V12 - Spec & Test Overview

 Surprisingly, there isn’t much variance between the V7 and V12 in the lowest setting.
 The V7 (actually) has more in this setting (26 vs. 24 CFM), but the variance isn’t much.

-However, the V12 has more airflow in the max setting and has the auto setting, increasing suction when it detects more debris through the Piezo sensor.
+However, the V12 has more airflow at the max setting and an auto setting that increases suction when it detects more debris via the Piezo sensor.

 The V7 doesn’t have this setting; consumers must use the max setting to clean embedded dirt on carpets, significantly cutting the run time.

-An auto setting also preserves battery service life because less heat is generated.
+An auto setting also preserves battery service life because it generates less heat.

 Cleaning Comparison